BrutalBabe/Movie-Tickets/README.md

+A website designed to display recent movie selections using an API databas and add them to a cart for "checkout".
+-No sales features enable.

-Needs a bckground.JPG with an image using a consistent pattern.
+Needs a background.JPG with an image using a consistent pattern.

 API Acquired from